 Power is the overall probability that your design will detect an effect if an effect exists.
 Calculating power involves making assumptions about the range of possible effect sizes, the range of possible values of predictive covariates, how many subjects you will include in your experiment, and how many subjects will answer your survey [LINK TO POWER GUIDE].
 Developing your instrument and sampling procedure can significantly improve the accuracy of these assumptions by setting the range of possible values for covariates and outcome measures.

 The best PAPs include a mapping between survey measures (questions) and each equation of interest that will eventually be estimated.
-Completing this exercise as you develop your survey ensures you have included all possible survey-based covariates and alternative outcome measures.
+Completing this exercise as you develop your survey ensures you have included necessary survey-based covariates and alternative outcome measures.

 A good PAP will also include how you plan to code open ended questions, how you plan to coarsen data, and how you will deal with missingness (including power calculations under different levels of missingness).